-“Don’t think about it, just feel it”: I took the scientist’s advice, and enjoyed Tenet all the more for it.
+“Don’t think about it, just feel it”: I took the advice of the scientist (Clémence Poésy), and enjoyed Tenet all the more for it.
 I daresay it might also work well for watching certain other Christopher Nolan films, which often seem to perform intellectualism without actually being intellectual – a feature which seems to piss off certain people (including, from time to time, me).
 As in those other films, Tenet presents an idea which at first seems clever, which then stops making sense once thought through, which in turn makes its execution seem clever once again for, if nothing else, its commitment to stylised distraction and tactile, analogue craft (shooting on film, practical effects, and even capturing performances both forwards and backwards).

 It’s a cartoon in well-made grown-up clothes – it’s up to you whether you find that charming.

 I had no idea what was happening and yet somehow had a blast – due in no small part to the wild score by Ludwig Göransson (Black Panther, The Mandalorian, Childish Gambino‘s ‘Redbone’), the magentism of Elizabeth Debicki (my favorite part of the excellent Widows), the charisma of Robert Pattinson, and the seductive cinematography of Hoyte Van Hoytema – all bound together by Nolan’s trademark visceral aesthetic, comprising practical effects and commitment to shooting on film, last bastion of the medium that he is.

 While he’s a ferocious action performer and is, let’s be clear, beautiful, I’m not always sure I understand John David Washington‘s acting choices, and I was similarly uncertain in BlaKkKlansman (2018), so I’m not willing to blame the seemingly-deliberately-thinly-drawn writing of his character here, The Protagonist.